Benjamin-Joe/pp4/README.md

 # [Falloutinator](https://falloutinator.herokuapp.com/)

 ## What is Falloutinator
 Falloutinator is a website where Fallout fans can gather and share their experiences, opinions and even some tips and tricks they have learnt along the way.
-The aim of this website is to create a small community of hardcore fans and allows them to share their thoughts in blog form.
+The aim of this website is to create a small community of hardcore fans and allow them to share their thoughts in blog form.
 There is also a Fallout news page with all the latest websites and news related to Fallout.
 To those who don't know, Fallout is a very popular gaming franchise owned by Bethesda Softworks.
 They have created multiple fallout games and with any luck they will create more in the future!

 ## Keys
 1. [ Introduction ](#introduction)